-Stanford's memorial in 1998, Courtesy: The Seattle Times While his charismatic leadership had allowed him to exercise "extraordinary personal influence" over developments, this had not yet translated to "permanent changes in the roles and missions of the school board, central office, teacher union or principals."(50) By the time of his passing, "little had been institutionalized or made noticeable in the classroom."(51) Significantly, by this point the District's previously existing decision-making structure had been uprooted but not yet rebuilt, since the work of rebuilding was intended to take place over time within the collaborative relationship envisioned by the 1996 Trust Agreement.
+Stanford's memorial in 1998, Courtesy: The Seattle Times 47 Collective Bargaining Agreement between Seattle School District No. 1 and SEA Certificated Non-Supervisory Employees 1997-2000, Article VIII 48 ld, Article II, Section 3 49 Stanford, id, at 164 While his charismatic leadership had allowed him to exercise "extraordinary personal influence" over developments, this had not yet translated to "permanent changes in the roles and missions of the school board, central office, teacher union or principals."(50) By the time of his passing, "little had been institutionalized or made noticeable in the classroom."(51) Significantly, by this point the District's previously existing decision-making structure had been uprooted but not yet rebuilt, since the work of rebuilding was intended to take place over time within the collaborative relationship envisioned by the 1996 Trust Agreement.
 However, the feasibility of that collaboration was initially heavily dependent on personal relationships, such as that between Stanford and Erskine.
-Shortly after Stanford's passing, Erskine was replaced by union leaders far less amenable to change, (52) bringing an effective end to much of the active work of reform.
+Shortly after Stanford's passing, Erskine was replaced by union leaders far less amenable to change(52), bringing an effective end to much of the active work of reform.
 In particular, the work of ensuring organizational accountability through the clear delineation of roles and responsibilities across the organization would never be conclusively revisited by the parties, leading to decades of unresolved struggle between and within organizational levels over the locus and extent of decision-making authority that continues to the present day.
-Finally, it was not entirely clear how or whether Stanford's market-based system of schools would address the underlying structural problems identified by the 19 Cresap report, and which Stanford himself had noted on his arrival: (53) fragmented program offerings, an organizational structure lacking in focus, neglect of planning and budgeting efforts, and the absence of "systems to hold the District accountable for its performance and to provide feedback on success."
+Finally, it was not entirely clear how or whether Stanford's market-based system of schools would address the underlying structural problems identified by the 1990 Cresap report, and which Stanford himself had noted on his arrival (53): fragmented program offerings, an organizational structure lacking in focus, neglect of planning and budgeting efforts, and the absence of "systems to hold the District accountable for its performance and to provide feedback on success."
 It would now fall to Stanford's successor to find a way forward.
 III.
 "Educational entrepreneurs," 1998-2003 After an unsuccessful search for a replacement with a background in education, in 1999 the School Board officially appointed to the superintendency Josephn Olchefske, who had risen to the position of Chief of Staff and then Acting Superintendent during Stanford's illness.
 Asserting that Stanford's reforms had now "creat[ed] school environments where educators had the freedom and resources required to address student needs," (54) Olchefske said that if "the reforms stopped [at this point], we would have created chaos.
 We would have a laissez-faire model where schools are empowered without guidance and boundaries."(55) 50 Hill et al., at 73 51 ld.